occisn/cl-problem-solving/README.md

 Hobby project using Common Lisp to solve numeric puzzles as those proposed by Project Euler.

+This is a personal, exploratory project with no fixed roadmap.
+Its aim is essentially to improve my skills.
+Development happens irregularly as time permits.

 ## Table of contents

 **Project Euler problems:**